dj8yfo/meudeus/README.md

                                found in all notes,
                                reachable by forward links from note/tag S, selected interactively by skim
-    help       Print this message or the help of the given subcommand(s)
+    unlink     `unlink` 2 notes A -> B, selected twice in skim interface help       Print this message or the help of the given subcommand(s)

   Options: